-All over head electrical conductors and communications wires can have electricity flow with high voltages.
+All overhead electrical conductors and communications wires can have electricity flow with high voltages.
 This unit is not insulated against electrical current.
 Never touch wires directly or indirectly, otherwise serious injury or death can result.

-Do not operate this product indoors or in inadequately ventilated areas.
+Do not operate gas-powered products indoors or in inadequately ventilated areas.
 Engine exhaust contains poisonous emissions and can cause serious injury or death.